mejasonatkinson/blog/content/posts/what-is-neurodiversity.md

 One of the above items I want to quickly expand on, is what "Acquired Neurodiversity" is?

 This covers a huge range of neurological conditions including but not limited to: Neurodegenerative disorders, such as Parkinson’s disease, Cerebral Palsy and Alzheimer’s disease.
-As well as Neurodiverse conditions acquired via Strokes, and other types of brain damage, either by an accident or some other means.
+As well as Neurodiverse conditions acquired via Strokes, and other types of brain damage, either by an accident.

 ---